SSDI Denied Twice: What to Do at the Hearing Level

 The average wait for a hearing is 12 to 18 months.
 That sounds terrible, but it is actually an opportunity to build the strongest possible case.

-What should I know about prepare for your hearing?
+What evidence should I focus on for my SSDI hearing?

 ClaimPath's Appeal Pack ($49) generates a hearing prep guide and evidence checklist tailored to your specific denial reasons.
 For claimants heading to the ALJ hearing, we connect you with attorney partners experienced in hearing-level advocacy.